Noble's Book

 Noble's Book is a 1985 fantasy tabletop role-playing game supplement for Pendragon published by Chaosium.

 Contents

-Noble's Book is a supplement for the second edition of Pendragon, and this indexed manual covers whatever a noble player character may encounter.
+Noble's Book is a supplement for the second edition of Pendragon, and this indexed manual is intended to provide information on whatever a noble player character may encounter.

 Reception

 Paul Cockburn reviewed Noble's Book for White Dwarf #78, and stated that "Not bad this, and worth buying – just so long as it isn't revised in a month or two ...."

 J. Michael Caparula reviewed Noble's Book in Space Gamer/Fantasy Gamer No. 77.
 Caparula commented that "Noble's Book is a commendable work. the Castle Keep poster is a real bonus; it is the first truly historical representation I have ever seen in a game publication."

+Stewart Wieck reviewed The Nobles Book in White Wolf #7 (1987), rating it a 10 out of 10 and stated that "To be honest, Pendragon is not complete without this book.
+It contains much needed information about owning and governing land, presents new large scale combat and glory rules, etc."